Charles Deering Estate: Cutler Fossil Site

 In 1979 a sinkhole on the Deering Estate was found to contain bones of Pleistocene animals associated with bones and artifacts of early humans.
 The site was eventually acquired by Miami-Dade County, and is now part of the Charles Deering Estate Park.

 Hurricane Andrew

 On August 24, 1992, Hurricane Andrew struck South Florida as a Category 5 hurricane, the third-strongest tropical cyclone to make landfall in the United States, with winds of 165 mph (270 km/h).
 Andrew "destroyed 25,524 homes and damaged 101,241 others."

 Hurricane Andrew ravaged and damaged the property of Deering Estate.
-The water front property was devastated by waves that reached as high as the second floor of the buildings.
+The waterfront property was devastated by waves that reached as high as the second floor of the buildings.
 Water rose more than 16 ft from sea level and caused major flooding on the property.
 The Richmond Cottage was taken off its foundation and splintered by the hurricane.
 It took seven years and $7.2 million to restore the location.
 Deering Estate at Cutler reopened to the public in 1999 and officially opened in 2000.

+The Arts at Deering Estate

+The Deering Estate foundation has followed in Charles Deerings' footsteps through their commitment to art and artists.
+The estate offers artists workshops and studio artists in-residence and studio not-in-residence programs.
+This program has been active since 2006 and has hosted over 90 residencies.
+To push artistic visibility throughout the community, the Deering Estate has collaborated with local partners that share the vision to promote art.
+Deering Estate also offers collaborations and partnerships with local universities such as Florida International University and Miami-Dade College.
+They also have connections to universities in Chicago (The Art Institute of Chicago) and Northwestern University in Illinois.
+It is through these schools that they offer internship-based learning.
+Exhibitions, performances and other collaborations are made through these connections.

+Events at Deering Estate

+The Deering Estate hosts a plethora of events that center art and community bonding.
+The event list includes caroling, nature tours, historic kayaking adventures, night hikes, bird watching and ghost tours.
+The Estate also hosts community-action days where volunteers can help clean or beautify the landscape.
+Specifically for children aged six to fourteen, they host "Teacher Planning Days".
+These events occur on days that are teacher planning Days at their schools, where the children do not go into school, instead they can attend an informational day at The Deering Estate.
+During these days, the students get to explore science through nature.
+Additionally for students, the estate holds Homeschool Enrichment programs that are meant to help "provide a well rounded curriculum that will help support traditional schooling".
+These programs are split into three different age groups starting at age five and being available till age fourteen.
+Lastly, the Estate offers career enrichment workshops for adults.
+These workshops are for teachers and other members of the MDCPS community.